daxia07/prawn-dumpling/README.md

 ## Init
 1. Create a new repo with Node type .gitignore, a MIT LICENSE and brief README.md on Github, and clone it to your disk.
-2. make two directories named by frontend and backend.
-3. cd into frontend, and run
+2. cd into root, and run
 ```
 npm init -y
 ```